5 Pitfalls to Avoid When Closing A Checking Account

 Here are the five pitfalls to avoid when closing a checking account:

 If you’ve put your bill paying on autopilot through your bank, you’ll need to take the controls again when you decide to close the account.
 Call your financial institution to stop automatic payments, and request all the companies that automatically bill your account to stop the bill pay feature.
-ChexSystems, the credit reporting bureau for checking and savings accounts, advises to ask companies how long it will take to process requests to stop automatic bill pay.
+ChexSystems, the credit reporting bureau for checking and savings accounts, advises asking companies how long it will take to process requests to stop automatic bill pay.
 Sometimes it can take a couple of weeks.
 Make sure all the companies have stopped auto-billing your account before you close it.

 2. The Neglect Method: Letting a Checking Account Dwindle Away